mcbsd1/mcbsd1.github.io/scrnaseq-course-d3.md

 - Today we will cover:
   - Integrating single-cell datasets.
   - Differential Gene Expression analysis and marker selection.
-  - Cell-type annotation using SingleR.
+  - Cell-type annotation using CellMarker.

 ---